aaron-grau/curic/javascript/projects/jquery_lite/README.md

 #### `$l(HTMLElement)`
 * We are now going to modify the core (`$l`) function.
 It will recieve one argument, but let's make it flexible.
-* If the argument received is an `object`, i.e. an `instanceof` `HTMLElement`, you should put it into an array and return an instance of DOMNodeCollection.
+* If the argument received is a jQuery object, (i.e. an `instanceof` `HTMLElement`), you should put it into an array and return an instance of DOMNodeCollection.
 * This will allow a HTMLElement native element to be 'wrapped' in jQuery lite goodness.